About this Special Issue

 - Flow control in biomedical and environmental applications, including drug delivery systems, blood flow control, and pollutant dispersion control; and so on.

-Theoretical, numerical, and experimental studies are all welcome, as well as reviews and case studies that present successful flow control implementations.
+Theoretical, numerical, and experimental studies were all welcome, as were reviews and case studies that presented successful flow control implementations.
 The articles should provide new insights into flow control phenomena, contribute significantly to the development of effective flow control strategies, and demonstrate their potential impact on engineering applications.
-Additionally, submissions that highlight interdisciplinary research work by combining flow control with other fields, such as machine learning, control theory, and materials science, are encouraged.
-All submissions are peer-reviewed, and accepted papers will be published immediately.
-Submitted papers should not be under consideration for publication elsewhere.
+Additionally, submissions highlighted interdisciplinary research work by combining flow control with other fields, such as machine learning, control theory, and materials science.

 Special Issue cover photo taken from SSECOID project: "Stability and Sensitivity Methods for Flow Control and Industrial Design", Grant agreement No 955923.
 MARIE SKŁODOWSKA-CURIE ACTIONS Innovative Training Networks (ITN).